koushikbardhan2000/compbiosysnbu/README.md

    - Place all team photos or graphics in the `images/` folder.
    - Use 1:1 or rectangular dimensions as needed.

+4. **Google form**
+   - keep the width of the google form on contact us page to "100%" when changed or altered.

 ## 🚀 Features

 - Modular structure using PHP includes